 Five Ways to Prepare for the PMP® Exam

-One of the first things to keep in mind when preparing to take the PMP® exam is that knowing everything is not possible.
-The second fact is that you cannot pass the PMP exam if you only study the Guide to the Project Management Body of Knowledge (PMBOK®).
+One of the first things to keep in mind when preparing to take the Project Management Professional (PMP®) exam is that knowing everything is not possible.
+The second fact is that you cannot pass the PMP exam if you only study the Guide to the Project Management Body of Knowledge (PMBOK® Guide).
 There is a middle ground in which proper study plus real-life experience equal the knowledge, skills, tools and techniques necessary to pass the exam.
 This article will help you prepare more efficiently and effectively.

 - Forget everything you know about project management.
 Many seasoned project managers decide to take the PMP exam using their experience as the only knowledge base.
-In order to sit for the PMP certification exam, PMI® requires thirty-five contact hours of project management training.
-The requirement does not state that the training must be PMBOK-based.
-However, the best use of your time is to choose a course in which PMBOK is the framework and PMI terminology is the common language.
+In order to sit for the PMP certification exam, PMI® requires 35 contact hours of project management training.
+The requirement does not state that the training must be PMBOK Guide-based.
+However, the best use of your time is to choose a course in which the PMBOK Guide is the framework and PMI terminology is the common language.
 When you sit for any exam, the last thing you want is to be confused by the phrasing of the questions.

 - Remember everything you know about project management.
-After thirty-five hours with PMBOK, you may be ready to scrap all your project plans and start over again.
+After 35 hours with the PMBOK Guide, you may be ready to scrap all your project plans and start over again.
 Assuming you have the necessary experience to sit for the PMP exam, your past history still counts for something.
-The exam is knowledge, application and analysis based, and includes many situational questions.
+The exam is based on knowledge, application, and analysis and includes many situational questions.
 Your experience will help you understand the situations to better answer the questions.
 However, consider this before answering questions: the correct answer is what PMI says it is, not necessarily what actually happens in your organization.